 With the help of Constant Contact, you’ll be able to build and segment your email list, use marketing automation workflows to reduce manual effort, schedule posts for your social media channels, and much more.

-When Constant Contact was first launched in 1995, it began as an email marketing platform designed for small businesses.
-Their pricing plans were made with small businesses in mind too.
+When Constant Contact was first launched in 1995, it began as an email marketing platform for small businesses.
+Their pricing plans were made with small businesses in mind, too.

-However, as the years rolled by, Constant Contact has now expanded its portfolio to include digital marketing, social media marketing, and SMS integrations as well.
+However, as the years rolled by, Constant Contact has expanded its portfolio to include digital marketing, social media marketing, and SMS integrations.

 Currently, Constant Contact is used by both small and mid-size companies.
 They also have an Enterprise pricing plan for larger companies.